psychemedia/middle-english-romances/sir-orfeo.md

 In bryght atyre and difgyfid,
 With efy pace and wele avyfed,
 Taberis and pypes yeden hem by
-And alle maner of mynftrelfy ;
+And alle maner of mynftrelfy;
 And ladyes ther com rydyng,
-Joly they wer in alle thing ;
+Joly they wer in alle thing;
 Jentle and jolef, forfothe, y wys,
 No man among hem ther nys.
 Every on an hauke on honde here,